 - 1 teaspoon vanilla

-*add one tablespoon of white vinegar to a cup of buttermilk and let sit for 5 minutes.
+*In a one cup measurement add one tablespoon of white vinegar then fill the cup with whole milk and let sit for 5-10 minutes.
 Stir to combine before using.

 MASCARPONE CREAM FROSTING